ocapn/ocapn/draft-specifications/CapTP Specification.md

 which corresponds to this `swiss-number` or an error if the object does not exist or a swiss number was not provided.

-Here is an example of how to use this method is:
+An example of how to use this method is:

 ```text
 <op:deliver <desc:export 0>          ; Remote bootstrap object